Stocks Extend Gains After Starting 2018 on a High Note

 Some forecasters suggest that a period of more sustained inflation would be negative for stock markets, especially if economic growth plateaus.

 "The 'Goldilocks' environment has been a massive boon to risk assets as it typically is historically.
-A move into a period of reflation would be less bullish for equities," Citi analysts wrote in a research note Monday.
+A move into a period of reflation would be less bullish for equities," Citi analysts wrote in a research note Monday, noting that further interest-rate increases would likely mean less easy financial conditions, crimping stock markets.

-In foreign-exchange markets, the greenback pared some of the previous week's losses, with the WSJ Dollar Index rising 0.2%.
-The dollar rose 0.1% against the yen to Yen113.1.
+In foreign-exchange markets, the greenback pared some of the previous week's losses, with the WSJ Dollar Index rising 0.3%.
+The dollar was roughly flat against the yen at Yen113.1.

-Speculators held 127,868 more long contracts--bullish bets on the euro's value--than short contracts in the week ending Jan.
-2, according to data released late Friday by the CFTC.
+Speculators held 127,868 more long contracts -- bullish bets on the euro's value -- than short contracts in the week ended Jan.
+2, according to data released late Friday

 Write to Mike Bird at Mike.Bird@wsj.com